Darmstädter Signal

 Darmstädter Signal is an independent organization (military watchdog group) opposing weapons of mass destruction and the primary use of military means to solve conflicts.
 It was founded in 1983 as a group of officers, soldiers and civil Army employees of the German Bundeswehr.
-According to its mission statement, the organization respects the German Army's role-defending the country within the existing legal framework, but strives to give critical feedback about the Army's mission and alternative non-military concepts of conflict resolution.
-The Darmstädter Signal sees the central task of the Bundeswehr in defence of freedom and democracy as basic principles of the country.
+According to its mission statement, the organization respects the German army's role to defend the country within the existing legal framework, but strives to give critical feedback about the army's mission and alternative non-military concepts of conflict resolution.
+The Darmstädter Signal sees the central task of the Bundeswehr in defense of freedom and democracy as basic principles of the country.

 History

-The organization was founded during September 1983 in Darmstadt by 20 officers and Unteroffizier.
-The main point of the pacifist appeal "Darmstädter Signal" was opposition to the deployment of new nuclear weapons/missiles in Central Europe as a result of the NATO Double-Track Decision.
-To this day, the working group demands the removal of weapons of mass destruction and of American nuclear weapons in Germany.
-Supporters of the DS on March 15, 1986 founded the development association of the DS.
-Today, 130 members belong to the working group and 200 supporters in the development association.
+The organization was founded in September 1983 in Darmstadt by 20 officers and Unteroffiziers.
+The main point of Darmstädter Signal was to oppose the deployment of new nuclear weapons/missiles in Central Europe as a result of the NATO Double-Track Decision.
+The working group still demands the removal of weapons of mass destruction and of American nuclear weapons in Germany as of today.
+On March 15, 1986, supporters of the DS founded a funding association.
+Today, 130 members belong to the working group and 200 supporters to the funding association.
 Annually, two to three workshops and public meetings take place to define positions and to draw attention to new developments through talks and lectures.

-Several former Federal Ministers, active and former members of the German Federal Parliament/Bundestag as well as several former Generals of the Bundeswehr are members of the development association.
-Spokesmen of the development association were Horst-Eberhard Richter, Gernot Erler and Konrad Gilges.
-Since autumn 2013, the retired General-Surgeon Karl Wilhelm Demmer is in this function.
+Several former Ministers, active and former members of the Bundestag as well as several former Generals of the Bundeswehr are members of the funding association.
+Spokesmen of the funding association were Horst-Eberhard Richter, Gernot Erler and Konrad Gilges.
+Since autumn 2013, the retired General-Surgeon Karl Wilhelm Demmer assumes this position.